DECARBONISATION – ACHIEVING NET ZERO IN PHASES BY 2030 AND 2050

 • 415 employees

-The following targets have been set and endorsed by our top management to take our green building ambitions to the next level:
+The following targets have been set and endorsed by our senior management to take our green building ambitions to the next level:

-In 2022, we updated our interim annual targets since SBTi’s successful validation of our carbon reduction targets in 2021.
+In 2022, the Company updated our 2030 targets upon SBTi’s successful validation of our carbon reduction targets in 2021.

-The FV2030 targets have incorporated more stringent SBTi-validated targets based on a 1.5°C warmer scenario, which are integrated with CDL’s carbon reduction pathways mapped under our WorldGBC Net Zero Carbon Buildings Commitment.
+The FV2030 targets have incorporated more stringent SBTi-validated targets based on a 1.5°C warmer scenario, which are integrated with the Company’s carbon reduction pathways mapped under our WorldGBC Net Zero Carbon Buildings Commitment.

 By 2030, against a 2016 base year, we will:

-• Reduce Scope 1 and 2 greenhouse gas (GHG) emissions by 63% per square metre (per m2) leased area
+• Reduce Scope 1 and 2 (GHG) emissions by 63% per square metre (per m2) leased area

 • Reduce Scope 3[1] GHG emissions from purchased goods and services by 41% per m2 gross floor area (GFA)